akajuvonen/simple-neuralnet-java/README.md

 #simple-neuralnet-java
-A simple neural network using Java.
+A simple MLP neural network using Java.
 Now uses Maven build system (which means it has to be installed).

 ##Compiling & packaging
 You can check that the compile process works by typing `mvn compile`.